mitulsavani/EventUp/README.md

 </h3>

 <p align="center">
-Daug is a social network for pets.
+EventsUp is a Social Media App for Events
 </p>

 ## What's EventUp?

-**EventsUp is a Social Media App for Events**

 Event Up is a social media app for events which is accessible in both platforms i.e. iOS and Android.
 This app can be used by any university student to post, browse, and RSVP for events around campus.